udeyrishi/Logic/Readme.md

 # This will put the binaries in ./bin
 cmake . && make logic

-# To compile the run_tests executable
+# To compile the logic_tests executable
-cmake . && make run_tests
+cmake . && make logic_tests

 # Or to do everything, use this handy script
 # Use flag -d for the debug version